ITurres/ITurres/README.md

       <li>📕 "The Phoenix Project, A novel about IT, DevOps and helping your business win" - By Gene Kim, George Spafford and Kevin Behr.</li>
       <li>📕 "The Five Dysfunctions of a Team" - By Patrick Lencioni.</li>
       <li>📖 "The Effective Engineer" - By Edmond Lau.</li>
+      <li>📖 "Slicing Pie: Funding Your Company Without Funds" - By Mike Moyer.</li>
+      <li>📖 "The Manager's Path - A Guide for Tech Leaders Navigating Growth & Change" - By Camille Fournier.</li>
     </ul>
 </details>